 Hamden, Connecticut: 8 miles north of New Haven, midway between Boston and New York City.
 Quinnipiac is a suburban campus with 600 acres on three sites.
 The Mount Carmel Campus is adjacent to Sleeping Giant State Park, with 1,700 acres of trails for hiking and walking.
+A picturesque setting provides an enjoyable academic and residential campus experience for students.
 A campus shuttle system provides easy access to theaters, shopping, museums, sports, recreation and a variety of dining and entertainment options in Hamden and New Haven.
-The nearby York Hill Campus is home to the TD Bank Sports Center with twin arenas for basketball and ice hockey, "Rocky Top" a lodge-like student/recreation center, plus suite-style residence halls with single and double rooms, kitchens and common living areas, which accommodate 1500 students.
-The North Haven Campus, 100 acres, just 4 miles away, provides upper-level and graduate students programs in Health Sciences, Nursing, Education, Social Work, Medicine, and Law.
+The nearby York Hill Campus is home to the TD Bank Sports Center with 3500-seat twin arenas for basketball and ice hockey, a lodge-like student/recreation center, plus new suite-style residence halls with single and double rooms, kitchens and common living areas, which accommodate 1500 students.
+The North Haven Campus, just 4 miles away, provides upper-level and graduate students in Health Sciences, Nursing, Education, Medicine, and Law with a state-of-the-art setting on 100 acres.

-Students from 30 states and 30 countries study at Quinnipiac.
+Students from 46 states and 61 countries study at Quinnipiac.
 Ninety-five percent of the incoming 1800 freshmen choose to live on campus.
 Housing options include traditional residence halls, suites, and suites with kitchens.
 Freshmen and sophomores generally live on the Mt.
-Carmel campus; juniors and seniors live on the York Hill campus and in university-owned houses and an apartment complex.
+Carmel campus; juniors and seniors live on the York Hill campus and in university-owned houses.

 All programs at Quinnipiac offer an excellent combination of classroom learning with internships or clinical experiences.
 Students in business, engineering, communications, and liberal arts and sciences intern at nearby corporations, health care agencies, or media outlets.
-Students in health sciences and nursing are placed in clinical affiliations as part of their course work.
+Students in health sciences and nursing are placed in clinical affiliations as part of their learning experience.

 Students can take advantage of study abroad opportunities during the academic year or summer months (3.0 cumulative GPA required.)
 Program sites include: Ireland, Australia, Austria, Czech Republic, England, France, Spain, Italy, Netherlands, Russia, South Africa, and Spain, to name a few, and through affiliates such as AIFS, API, and Semester at Sea.
 Study abroad is an experience of a lifetime allowing you to live in a different country for a period of time while earning credits at your home institution.